What About Now (Daughtry song): Westlife version

-"What About Now" (Titled as "What About Now / You Raise Me Up" on Amazon UK) was covered by Irish boy band Westlife for their ninth studio album Where We Are (2009) and it was released as the album's lead single on October 23, 2009.
+"What About Now" (titled as "What About Now / You Raise Me Up" on Amazon UK) was covered by Irish boy band Westlife for their ninth studio album Where We Are (2009) and it was released as the album's lead single on October 23, 2009.
 This song would go on to be the only single released from that album.
 Steve Robson retooled the original version of the song and serves as the producer for the Westlife version.
 It was composed in the traditional verse–chorus form in A minor, with Filan and Feehily's vocal ranging from the chords of B_{3} to G_{5}.
-The single officially sold over 270 000 copies in UK thus far and eleventh highest single sales of the band.
+The single officially sold over 270,000 copies in UK thus far and eleventh highest single sales of the band.

 On October 25, 2009, the group appeared on The X Factor to perform and for a brief interview on spin-off show The Xtra Factor.
 The group also performed the following day on GMTV with an interview and webchat to follow before appearing on October 30 on The One Show for an interview.
-On November 27 Westlife performed "What About Now" on The Late Late Toy Show.
+On November 27, Westlife performed "What About Now" on The Late Late Toy Show.
 They also performed the song on Nobel Peace Prize 2009.

 Westlife was recently asked by Daily Star about the success of the song for the band.
 Egan stated: "It is amazing that after 11 albums we can still do things we haven't done before, or set new records for ourselves.
-What About Now definitely changed things.
+"What About Now" definitely changed things.
 It might not have sold millions of copies, but I was on YouTube yesterday and the video has almost two million plays or something.
 That's not just me watching it either!
-I think it shows that we can still reach new people and audiences with everything we do."
+I think it shows that we can still reach new people and audiences with everything we do".

 After the band split in 2012, band member Shane Filan made a solo acoustic and live performances of the song.
-It is the band's tenth most streamed song, ninth best selling single in paid-for sales category and eighth best selling single combined sales category in the United Kingdom as of January 2019.
+It is the band's tenth most streamed song, ninth best-selling single in paid-for sales category and eighth best-selling single combined sales category in the United Kingdom as of January 2019.

 Chart performance

-In the first week of its release Westlife's cover of What About Now reached number two in the Irish singles chart taking the place of Alexandra Burke's "Bad Boys" and only beaten by Cheryl Cole's "Fight for This Love" which spent a second week at the number one position.
-A-Listed on BBC Radio 2, their version peaked at number four on the UK Downloads Chart, number six on UK Radio airplay, number two on Scottish Charts and number twenty-two on UK TV Airplay Chart or Digital Subscription Plays Chart.
+In the first week of its release, Westlife's cover of "What About Now" reached number two in the Irish Singles Chart, taking the place of Alexandra Burke's "Bad Boys" and only beaten by Cheryl Cole's "Fight for This Love" which spent a second week at the number one position.
+A-listed on BBC Radio 2, their version peaked at number four on the UK Downloads Chart, number six on UK Radio Airplay Chart, number two on Scottish charts and number twenty-two on UK TV Airplay Chart or Digital Subscription Plays Chart.